A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Dynamical Model

 Next, we consider the inner X-ray nebula.
 We calculate the position of the contact surface between the shocked wind and shocked ejecta using the thin shell approximation \citep[e.g.,][]{1992ApJ...395..540C}.
 The mass, momentum, and energy conservations of the shell can be described as

 respectively.
 Here $M_\mathrm{sh, in}$, $r_\mathrm{sh}$, $v_\mathrm{sh}$ are the mass, radius, and velocity of the shocked shell, respectively.
 The mass of the central star is denoted by $M_*$, $p_{\rm sh}$ is the pressure in the wind bubble, $\rho_\mathrm{ej}$ is the unshocked ejecta density, and $v_\mathrm{ej}$ is the velocity.
-In Eqs. (\ref{eqn:shell_3}) and (\ref{eqn:shell_2}), we assume that the tail part of the SN ejecta is falling back toward the central WD with a velocity of $-\sqrt{2GM_*/r_\mathrm{sh}}$.
-This can be justified given that the inferred explosion energy from the outer X-ray nebula, $E_\mathrm{ej} \sim 10^{48}\,\mathrm{erg}$ (see Figure \ref{fig:E-M}), is much smaller than the gravitational binding energy of the central WD, $GM_*^2/R_* \sim 10^{50}\,\mathrm{erg}$.
-The density at the forward shock front is estimated from Eq. (\ref{eqn:rho_ej1}) with fixing $\delta = 1.5$, which is appropriate for a fallback tail~\citep[e.g.,][]{Tsuna2021}\footnote{ Eq. (\ref{eqn:rho_ej1}) assumes that the entire ejecta is expanding homologously, which is inconsistent with the assumption that the tail part of the SN ejecta is falling back to the central WD.
+In Eqs. (\ref{eqn:shell_3}) and (\ref{eqn:shell_2}), we assume that the tail part of the SN ejecta {are} falling back toward the central WD with a velocity of $-\sqrt{2GM_*/r_\mathrm{sh}}$.
+This can be justified given that the inferred {ejecta kinetic} energy from the outer X-ray nebula, $E_\mathrm{ej} \sim 10^{48}\,\mathrm{erg}$ (see Figure \ref{fig:E-M}), is much smaller than the gravitational binding energy of the central WD, $GM_*^2/R_* \sim 10^{50}\,\mathrm{erg}$~\citep[][]{2019ApJ...887...39K}. {}{Here, $R_*$ refers to the radius of the central WD, whose value is around $10^{9}~\cm$ \citep[][]{2019ApJ...887...39K}.
+Note that $R_*$ is different from the photospheric radius ($\sim 1\times 10^{10}$ cm) since the wind is optically thick, and most of the WD mass is contained within $R_*$.} The density at the forward shock front is estimated from Eq. (\ref{eqn:rho_ej1}) with fixing $\delta = 1.5$, which is appropriate for a fallback tail~\citep[e.g.,][]{Tsuna2021}\footnote{ Eq. (\ref{eqn:rho_ej1}) assumes that the entire ejecta {are} expanding homologously, which is inconsistent with the assumption that the tail part of the SN ejecta {are} falling back to the central WD.
 However, both the fallback velocity $\sim \sqrt{2GM_*/r_\mathrm{sh}}$ or the homologous expansion velocity $\sim r_\mathrm{sh}/t$ are basically much smaller than the shock velocity $v_\mathrm{sh}$, and this does not practically affect the results of our calculation. }.